UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

       - Understand what an interactive session is
       - Understand why one may need an interactive session
       - Start an interactive session
-      - Test to be on an interactive node
+      - Test to be on an interactive node with the right amount of cores
       - End an interactive session
       - Start an interactive session with multiple cores
       - Test to be on an interactive node with multiple cores
+      - Run an interactive-friendly Python script on multiple cores
+      - Run an interactive-unfriendly Python script on multiple cores
       - End an interactive session with multiple cores

    .. tab:: For teachers